ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ##### Handling action arguments

-There are many variants of methods that get action arguments.
+There are many ways of methods that get action arguments.
 Use them, they can help you to simplify code.

 ```cpp
 ScResult MyAgent::DoProgram(ScActionEvent const & event, ScAction & action)